HomeSpecialties › Ophthalmology

 Network selection & matchingAllocation

-Networks apply their 35 local points (including local interviews) and rank candidates; a national matching program allocates places to networks by preference.
+Networks apply their 35 local points (including local interviews) and rank candidates; places are then allocated to networks by candidate preference.

 Key documents: RANZCO — VTP Selection & Appointment Policy (2023), RANZCO — selection scoring criteria.